If there are passive-aggressive people in your life, you will want to know how to deal with them.

 Passive-aggressive types want an immediate reaction.
 Preferably an angry one.
 This is why they use this kind of behaviour in the first place – to provoke you.

 If you do react in anger, all you are doing is reinforcing negative behaviour.
 By ignoring it, you stop it in its tracks.
 However, just because you shouldn’t react in anger, doesn’t mean you shouldn’t react at all.

 7. Do confront their behaviour

-Knowing how to deal with passive-aggressive people is key to stopping it for good.
+A key way of stopping someone’s passive-aggressive behavior is to deal with these people openly.
 So you should confront them, but be clear and stick to the facts.
 Don’t generalise, use specific incidents as examples.